 ProjectOverview

-The objective of this RFP is to identify a consultant to perform an analysis of how ICANN implemented the Board-approved recommendations from the first Security, Stability and Resiliency Review, identifying gaps between the intent of the recommendations and actual implementation.
+The objective is to identify a consultant to perform an analysis of how ICANN implemented the Board-approved recommendations from the first Security, Stability and Resiliency Review, identifying gaps between the intent of the recommendations and actual implementation.
 Contractor’s analysis and conclusions will be documented in a written report.
 The contractor will review various materials provided by ICANN (i.e. SSR1 Final Report, Implementation updates, Implementation Briefings, etc.) and work in coordination with the designated Review Team members to develop suitable work plan and methodology.

 As per the Bylaws (Article 4, Section 4.6(a)(iv), the Review Team may engage independent experts “to render advice as requested by the review team.
 ICANN shall pay the reasonable fees and expenses of such experts for each review contemplated by [Section 4.6 of the Bylaws] to the extent such fees and costs are consistent with the budget assigned for such review.”

-ICANN will supply the criteria to be used in conducting the gap analysis, which were developed in collaboration with the SSR2-RT.
-These criteria include but are not limited to the categories listed below.
+The SSR2-RT will approve the criteria to be used in conducting the gap analysis.
+These criteria will be finalized in conjunction with the contractor and should include, but are not limited to, the categories listed below.
 To further elaborate on the criteria, several questions are included within relevant categories, possibly for inclusion by the independent examiner into interviews or surveys, as applicable:

 Criteria for conducting the gap analysis – need input from SSR2-RT.

+Recommendations relevance to the function/activity/project discussed

+Recommendation understanding by ICANN

+Recommendation implementation objective and processes

+Recommendation implementation status and metrics

+Gap analysis

+From the actual recommendation to its implementation

+Post implementation impact compared to expectations

+Identified gaps

+Possible actions for SSR2 team

+Possible actions for ICANN

 ProjectWork Methodology

-The Contractor will follow suitable methodology appropriate for a gap analysis, including interviews of relevant ICANN organization members and members of the SSR1 Review Team (to the extent they are available) and SSR2 Review Team, review and analysis of available documentation and other means deemed appropriate.
+The Contractor will follow suitable methodology appropriate for a gap analysis, including: interviews of, or submission of questions to, relevant ICANN organization members and members of the SSR1 Review Team (to the extent they are available) and SSR2 Review Team; review and analysis of available documentation; and other means deemed appropriate.

 The Contractor will interact and respond to the designated members of the SSR2 Review Team to ensure that the agreed to deliverables meet the intended objectives as identified in the scope of work and as may be amended as the assignment is executed by mutual agreement.